Aminatou Haidar: 2005–2006 imprisonment

-On 17 June 2005, Haidar was attacked by police on her way to a demonstration in El Aaiún for the Western Sahara Independence Intifada.
+On 17 June 2005, Aminatou Haidar was attacked by the Moroccan police on her way to a demonstration in El Aaiún for the Western Sahara Independence Intifada.
 After admission to Belmehdi Hasan hospital and receiving twelve stitches for a head injury, she was arrested on charges of "participation in violent protest activities and incitement" and "belonging to an unauthorized association".
 She was then held in El Aaiún's Black Prison.
 She reportedly went on hunger strike from 8 August to 29 September to demand an investigation into torture allegations by fellow Saharawi detainees Houssein Lidri and Brahim Noumria as well as improved conditions of detention.

 On 14 December, she was sentenced to seven months in prison by the El Aaiún Court of Appeal.
 AI, which had sent an observer to cover the trial, declared that "the trial ... may have been unfair.
 The organization is consequently strengthened in its belief that the seven human rights defenders may be prisoners of conscience".
 The European Parliament also called for her immediate release along with that of Ali Salem Tamek and 37 other "political prisoners" in a 27 October 2005 resolution.

 On 17 January 2006, Aminatou Haidar was released at the end of her sentence.
 She stated that "the joy is incomplete without the release of all Saharawi political prisoners, and without the liberation of all the territories of the homeland still under the occupation of the oppressor".